Skip to Main Content

 How to apply for a loan with Capital One

-You can start your application by getting prequalified without a hard credit pull.
-If you are preapproved, you can view the monthly payment and interest rate on specific cars you’re considering.
-You will also have the luxury of changing the loan term or down payment to create a deal that works for you.
+• View monthly payment.
+If you are prequalified, you can view the monthly payment and interest rate on specific cars you’re considering.
+At this point, you will also have the luxury of changing the loan term or down payment to create a deal that works for you.

 How Bankrate rates Capital One